Pupil Premium Report 2019/20

 Based on FFT data, we now believe that:

-- 60 students were working below the expected standard in English
+- 44 students were working below the expected standard in English in year 7

-- 48 students were working below the expected standard in Maths
+- 49 students were working below the expected standard in Maths in year 7

-35 students entered year 7 below the expected standard in both English and Maths, meaning that Grace Academy Darlaston estimates the Catchup Premium funding to be £25,398 for this academic year.
+This year Grace Academy Darlaston estimates the Catchup Premium funding to be £31,300 for the 2019/20 academic year.